 Professional help for prescription drug abuse can help prevent an overdose, as well as help individuals to start on the road to clean and sober living.

 Treatment Options Available

 Help is at hand.
 There are options to managing side effects from prescription drug abuse.
 Addiction can be treated but requires the patient to undergo a supervised medical detox in a rehabilitation center supported by trained professionals and possibly medical alternatives to the opioids they are trying to come out of.
-This then, pushes the patient into the recovery process – something that confirmed addicts are always believed to be in, even if they are clean and no longer using.
-Addiction treatment would also need to include professional counselling, to understand why someone began using drugs in the first place and learn healthier coping mechanisms to avoid future drug use.
+This then pushes the patient into the recovery process – something that confirmed addicts are always believed to be in, even if they are clean and no longer using.
+Addiction treatment would also need to include professional counseling, to understand why someone began using drugs in the first place and learn healthier coping mechanisms to avoid future drug use.